Hstamp/and-code-of-conduct/readme.md

  - The circumstances surrounding the incident.
  - Other people involved in the incident.

 Prepare an initial response to the incident.
-This initial response is very important and will set the tone for ANDigital.
+This initial response is very important and will set the tone for AND Digital.
 Depending on the severity/details of the incident, please follow these guidelines:

  - If there is any general threat to attendees or the safety of anyone including staff is in doubt, summon security or police.
  - Offer the victim a private place to sit.